Brusnika (company): History

 In 2019 Brusnika was reorganised as a corporate company with subsidiaries in Yekaterinburg, Novosibirsk, Tyumen, Surgut and Moscow.
 It was granted the national credit rating at BBB+(RU) (stable development forecast) by ACRA and was rated among the top five developers in Russia according to Forbes.

 In 2020 the company issued its debut bonds on the Moscow Exchange, and was granted the status of a strategic developer in Russia and successfully retained its credit quality at BBB+.
 The same year, jointly with DOM.RF, the developer embarked on the first leased housing project in Yekaterinburg.

-In 2021 ACRA promoted Brusnika’s rating to A− (RU) with stable development forecast and rated its bonds at A− (RU).
+In 2021 ACRA promoted Brusnika's rating to A− (RU) with stable development forecast and rated its bonds at A− (RU).
 The company has launched mobile manufacturing to develop residential area "Pshenitsa" (Eng.
-Wheat), a new residential area in Novosibirsk and branched out into in-house production of aluminium-wooden windows in Yekaterinburg This year the urban villa in the European Quarter of Tyumen was awarded an International BREEAM Awards 2021 prize in the category of Accommodation - Buildings at the Stage of Design.
+Wheat), a new residential area in Novosibirsk and branched out into in-house production of aluminium-wooden windows in Yekaterinburg This year the urban villa in the European Quarter of Tyumen was awarded an International BREEAM Awards 2021 prize in the category of Accommodation – Buildings at the Stage of Design.

 In this way in 2021 Brusnika issued two bonds on the Moscow Exchange for a total of 10 billion rubles.
-ACRA also rated all issues of the Brusnika’s bonds at A− (RU).
+ACRA also rated all issues of the Brusnika's bonds at A− (RU).

-In March 2022 ACRA confirmed the company’s status and its bonds at А-(RU) with stable development forecast too.
+In March 2022 ACRA confirmed the company's status and its bonds at А-(RU) with stable development forecast too.

+In March 2023, Brusnika received an A− credit rating from ACRA and NKR.
+The rating forecast is stable.

+In February 2024 NCR and ACRA confirmed Brusnika's credit rating as A-, with good viability prospects.